dominikcebula/system-design/ad-click-aggregator/README.md

 ## Out of scope

-* Ad serving and placement in a website or an app
+* Details Ad serving and placement in a website or an app
 * Cross Device Tracking
 * Conversion tracking
 * Demographic profiling